-- Aims of the course The aims of the course are to provide skill in -provide orthodontic aspect in multidisciplinary team -provide orthodontic counselling - Attainment targets (Learning outcome) After complete this course the participant will competent to -provide orthodontic treatment as required for multidisciplinary approaches -determine feasibility of orthodontic treatment alone or consultation for other treatments - 3.
+- Aims of the course The aims of the course are to provide skill in -provide orthodontic aspect in multidisciplinary team -provide orthodontic counselling - Attainment targets (Learning outcome) After completing this course, the participant will be competent to -provide orthodontic treatment as required for multidisciplinary approaches -determine feasibility of orthodontic treatment alone or consultation for other treatments - 3.
 Course description and timetable

 Clinical training for competent to provide advice after clinical examination concerning feasibility of treatment, more analysis needed for treatment planning or consultation of other specialists for further evaluation and treatment.
-Additionally, competent to provide effective multidisciplinary treatment with favorable result.
+Additionally competent to provide effective multidisciplinary treatment with favorable result.
+Clinical orthodontic practice in a multidisciplinary treatment approach to complex cases such as patients with craniofacial deficiencies, cleft lips/cleft palate, and obstructive sleep apnea (OSA).
+Treatment with alternative appliances such as self-ligating brackets and clear aligners.